davetjf/Psychotherapy-Dublin-Website/README.md

 I wanted sharp images for the landing page and incorporated them into the bootstrap carousel. jQuery was used to override the carousel to start when page loads.
 I used keyframes for the main logo to fade in when the site loads.
 The same Keyframes is used on all slides.

 Underneath the slider I incorporated a button within the Psychotherapy Dublin logo.
 This links to a different part of the website.
-Here I used positioning to place the button within the logo.
+Here I used CSS positioning to place the button within the logo.
 I also used Keyframes to animate the logo (rotates slowly) for some fun.
 As with most buttons, :hover was used to give an interactive feel.

-#### Our Services
-#### About Us
-#### Your Psychotherapists
+In the next section I developed a parallax effect using CSS and got the styling idea from a bootstrap example.

+Below the parallax I used jQuery to fade in three buttons on scroll.

+For the "Associated Friends and Partners" section I used CSS and HTML to create the slider effect.
+This is limited to four loops before starting again and could be coded a little better, but works for now.
+Using jQuery and CSS the slider stops and changes color on mouse hover.

-#### Appointments
+#### Our Services, About Us, Your Psychotherapists, Appointments

+All these pages have different variations of bootstrap grid design. jQuery fade in can be seen throughout.
+I've also embedded a video, and images.
+Overriding CSS was used for styling many of the email links.

 #### Contact Us

+On this page I coded two forms as I wanted to play around with style.
+Validation is used for the email.
+Pseudo classed were also used for mouse hover on the location images.

 ## Tech Used
 ### Some of the tech used includes: